Concept-based Explanations for Out-Of-Distribution Detectors: Experiments

-\subsection{Concept-based Explanations for OOD Detectors}
+\subsection{Concept-Based Explanations for OOD Detectors}

-Lastly, we illustrate how the concepts learned by our algorithm can be used to provide explanations for an OOD detector (addressing the last question (Q3)).
-By quantifying the contribution of each concept toward OOD detection results, we can identify the major concepts that an OOD detector relies on to make decisions.

-\mypara{Contribution of each concept to detection.} The proposed concept learning algorithm learns concepts for both the classifier and OOD detector considering all the classes.
-Among all the concepts, we would like to specify the most prominent concepts required for understanding the OOD detector with respect to a particular class.
-We address the following question: \textit{how much does each concept contribute to the detection results for inputs predicted to a particular class?}.
-Recent works have adopted the Shapley value from Coalitional Game theory literature \cite{shapley1953value,fujimoto2006axiomatic} for scoring the importance of a feature subset towards the predictions of a model \cite{chen2018shapley,lundberg2017shapley,sundararajan2020shapley}.
-Extending this idea, we modify the characteristic function of the Shapley value using our per-class detection completeness metric (Eqn. (\ref{equ: completeness-detection-perclass}) in Appendix \ref{sec:appendix-perclass-completeness}).
+\mypara{Finding the Key Concepts.} Given a set of learned concepts, we address the question: {\em how much does each concept contribute to the detection results for inputs predicted to a particular class?} To address this, we follow recent works that have adopted the Shapley value from Game theory literature~\citep{shapley1953value,fujimoto2006axiomatic} for scoring the importance of a feature subset towards the predictions of a model~\citep{chen2018shapley,lundberg2017shapley,sundararajan2020shapley}.
+We propose to use our per-class detection completeness metric $\eta^{j}_{\bff, S}(\bfC)\,$ (Eqn. (\ref{equ: completeness-detection-perclass}) in Appendix \ref{sec:appendix-perclass-completeness}) as the characteristic function of the Shapley value.
 The modified Shapley value of a concept $\bfc_i \in \bfC$ with respect to the predicted class $j \in [L]$ is defined as

-where $\bfC'$ is a subset of $\bfC$ excluding concept $\bfc_i$, and $\eta^{j}_{\bff, S}$ is the (per-class) detection completeness with respect to class $j$.
-This Shapley value captures the average marginal contribution (\ie importance) of concept $\bfc_i$ towards explaining the decisions of the OOD detector for inputs that are predicted by the classifier into class $j$.
+where $\bfC'$ is a subset of $\bfC$ excluding concept $\bfc_i$.
+This Shapley importance score captures the average marginal contribution of concept $\bfc_i$ towards explaining the decisions of the OOD detector for inputs predicted into class $j$.